clauries/portfolio-website/README.md

 ## Future Development
 * Deployment to personal website.
 * Additional animation components.
-* Utilize another CSS framework (such as Materialize) to create cards in place of the images in the portfolio section.
+* Utilize another CSS framework to create cards in place of the images in the portfolio section.
 Front of cards will be images.
 These cards will be animated to flip as a mouse moves over them revealing a description and the links.
 * Utilize another animation framework to develop animation in header where there is some additional space.
 Design/animation to be determined.

 ## Credits
 * Responsive layout and instruction on utilizing AOS was adapted from a youtube tutorial by Julio Codes over 2 videos.
-Check them out [video 1](https://youtu.be/T7PnWnTgusc) for layout and [video 2](https://youtu.be/inCl01EJkts) for AOS animation.
+Check out [video 1](https://youtu.be/T7PnWnTgusc) for layout and [video 2](https://youtu.be/inCl01EJkts) for AOS animation.
 * AOS animations is an open source css framework.
-Please check it out [here](https://bit.ly/2EDiVLl)
+Please check it out [here](https://bit.ly/2EDiVLl).
-* Color Palette was curated by [Color Palettes](https://colorpalettes.net/color-palette-971/).
+* The color palette was curated by [Color Palettes](https://colorpalettes.net/color-palette-971/).

 ## License